yangchenlarkin/Monstra/Examples/KVHeavyTasksManager/LargeFileDownloadManagement/README.md

 ### 2.2 Usage (in main)

-The main.swift file demonstrates advanced usage of the `AlamofireDataProvider` with `KVHeavyTasksManager`, including both modern async/await and traditional callback patterns.
+The main.swift file demonstrates advanced usage of the `AlamofireDataProvider` and `AFNetworkingDataProvider` with `KVHeavyTasksManager`, including both modern async/await and traditional callback patterns.

 #### Key Features Demonstrated: